 Improving road safety: Young Drivers

 In the UK, 490,000 drivers pass their test each year.
-It is still a significant rite of passage for many young people.
-However, it is also often a time when young drivers are at their most vulnerable.
+It is a significant rite of passage for many young people, but it is also a time when young drivers are at their most vulnerable.
 Our data shows that accident rates among young drivers are, perhaps not surprisingly, enormously higher during the first year of driving, with one in five young drivers having some form of accident during this time.
 Young drivers are also hugely over-represented in the most serious accidents.

 There are various reasons why young drivers crash; these include over-confidence, a natural human urge to test personal boundaries and take risks, and little experience of recognising hidden hazards.
 Using road-safety data and our knowledge of driver behaviour, we identified contextual speed (speed relative to other safe road users) as a significant cause of fatal and serious crashes involving young drivers.
 In particular, the first 1,000 miles for a new driver are critical; this is when the gap between perceived and actual driving competence drives much higher risk.

 In response, we have set ourselves the ambitious goal of cutting deaths in the first 1,000 miles to zero across the UK.
 We will, of course, need to work with many other stakeholders to achieve this goal.

 The biggest barrier to addressing this issue is that young drivers often feel immune to the risks.
 Our goal of inspiring a generation of safe and careful drivers sits at odds with many of the motivations of new drivers.
 Young drivers, especially young men, can be pro-risk and competitive.
 From our surveys, we found that many believe that ‘most people drive faster than the speed limit’ and that ‘good driving means travelling as fast as you can’.
 To change behaviour, we must change this perspective.